fiftysevendegreesofrad/BayesianDrape/README.md

 python -m pytest

 RESIDS seem to get worse with scatter plots - this is very short links being flattened by bayes especially when they are dead ends.

+time code in test_all.py. before refactor 0.0082 after 0.030! not so good. is that the gradient or the indexing? could it be reuse of n1_zs n2_zs?